-This week on the Shiksa blog, we’re gearing up for Purim.
+This week, we’re gearing up for Purim.
 That means it’s all about Hamantaschen!
 But first, a little history.

 The History of Purim